 Conclusion

-As businesses move to cloud infrastructures, cloud security monitoring is one of the most important components of robust enterprise cybersecurity.
+As businesses move to cloud infrastructures, cloud security monitoring is one of the most important components of the whole tech stack.
 Tracking and managing various events in real-time is crucial in a modern and fast-changing digital environment.